Framework-R-D/phlex-design/framework-agnostic-algorithms-concerns.md

-   nature: any data exchange with other algorithms and/or the outside world must take place solely via the input arguments and returned data in order to satisfy requirements for reproducibility, and for verifiiability via provenance.
+   nature: any data exchange with other algorithms and/or the outside world must take place solely via the input arguments and returned data in order to satisfy requirements for reproducibility, and for verifiability via provenance.

+1. An algorithm must be configurable by the framework: in other words, if the configuration method is not dependent on the framework, then the framework must be provided with an algorithm-specific way of converting its own representation of the algorithm's configuration into one the algorithm can understand.

 1. Users are people, and will do the mininum (including learning new things) to have something that works for what they need.

-1. An algorithm must be configurable by the framework: in other words, if the configuration method is not dependent on the framework, then the framework must be provided with an algorithm-specific way of converting its own representation of the algorithm's configuration into one the algorithm can understand.

 ### Assumptions (negotiable)